deech/fltkhs/README.md

     cabal install
 ```

-- Test your installation by invoking: 'fltkhs-hello-world'.
+- Test your installation by invoking: 'fltkhs-arc'.

 The rest of the documentation (including installation instructions for Windows and API usage) is located in the [FLTKHS module] [3].
-This is the primary module that needs to beimported by every Fltkhs app and the entry point into the application.
+This is the primary module that needs to be imported by every Fltkhs app and the entry point into the application.

   [1]: http://www.fltk.org/index.php      "FLTK"